Achievable logoAchievable logo

 Sentence 2: She likes blue

-If we put a period between them, we connect the two sentences (see below).
+If you put a period between them, you connect the two sentences like this:

 He likes red.
 She likes blue.

-When you take the ACT English test, you’ll often need to choose the correct punctuation to connect sentences.
+On ACT English, you’ll often choose the correct punctuation to connect sentences.

 Period trap

-The ACT English test will trick you into thinking something is a sentence when it isn’t.
+The ACT English test will try to trick you into thinking something is a sentence when it isn’t.

 Here’s an example of how the ACT English Test will try and trick you.